SEAN13018/Project/README.md

 # Project
-12DTP Project.
+Version 0.5 is the final version with database integration 12DTP Project.
 This is my project for Level 2 Digital Programming.
 This program allows the user to order items from a menu and show the pricing of the items.